mselayan/mselayan.github.io/research.md

 📄 [Preprint Available on ResearchGate](https://www.researchgate.net/publication/382926999_Better_Safety_Analyses_through_Smarter_Data_Adding_Open-Street-View_and_Traffic_Calibrated-LBS_Data_to_Pedestrian_Crash_Analysis_in_Lincoln_NE)

-### Past Research
-- Integration of Location-Based Service (LBS) Data and Smart Data for Traffic Calibration (*Lincoln, NE*)
-- Modeling Pedestrian and Bicyclist Crash Exposure using Location-Based Service Data (*Nebraska DOT*)
-- Modeling Driver's Gap Acceptance Behavior Using Empirical Data (*Jordan University of Science & Technology*)

 ### Calibrating Traffic with LBS Data and Smart Data

 In collaboration with NDOT, we developed Random Forest models to calibrate StreetLight location-based services (LBS) data into pedestrian, bicycle, and vehicle volumes using traditional count data, EPA Smart Location Database metrics, and roadway attributes.
 This work demonstrates the potential of combining commercial mobility data with public datasets for scalable, mode-specific traffic estimation.

 📂 [See the Calibration Code on GitHub](https://github.com/Hawkins-TECH-Lab/NDOT-Calibration)
 📄 [Full Text Available on ResearchGate](https://www.researchgate.net/publication/390051928_Integrating_StreetLight_EPS_Smart_Location_Data_and_Road_Attributes_A_Random_Forest_Approach_to_Multi-Modal_Traffic_Calibration_in_Lincoln_Nebraska)

+### More Research
+- Modeling Pedestrian and Bicyclist Crash Exposure using Location-Based Service Data
+- Modeling Driver's Gap Acceptance Behavior Using Empirical Data

 [See My Publications](publications.md)
 [Go Back to Homepage](index.md)